hillfung/make_LDSR_annot/README.md

 - END

 ### gene.shoulder
-When using genes as input, it is often prudent to extend the genes with a certain range on **BOTH ENDS** (see [Finucane et al, 2018](https://doi-org.vu-nl.idm.oclc.org/10.1038/s41588-018-0081-4)). `gene.shoulder` accepts a single integer as input
+When using genes as input, it is often prudent to extend the genes with a certain range (see [Finucane et al, 2018](https://doi-org.vu-nl.idm.oclc.org/10.1038/s41588-018-0081-4)). `gene.shoulder` accepts a single integer as input.

+**Note:** this is different from specifying windows: `add.windows=100` will return a file with two annotations: the main annotation and a 100-BP window, whereas `gene.shoulder=100` returns one annotation where the ranges as specified by `GeneCode` are extended with 100 BP **on both sides** of the gene.

+**NOTE:** if both `add.windows` and `gene.shoulder` are specified, gene ranges will first be extended and windows will be made based on the extended ranges

 ## 2. collapse existing annotations
 Use the `collapse.annots()`-function to combine multiple annotations into a single annotation.
 You can choose to do one of two things: